clerk/docs/popular-guides/social-login-oauth.md

 Clerk provides the  [\<SignUp/>](../components/sign-up/sign-up.md)  and [\<SignIn/>](../components/sign-in/sign-in.md) prebuilt components that render a conversion-optimized sign up and sign form.

-Note that you don't need to pass any special props to the \<SignUp/> and \<SignIn/> components, it will automatically display the configuration you chose in the [Clerk Dashboard](https://dashboard.clerk.dev).
+Note that you don't need to pass any special props to the \<SignUp/> and \<SignIn/> components, it will automatically display the configuration you chose on the [Social Login page](https://dashboard.clerk.dev/last-active?path=authentication/social).

 When using social login, the sign up and sign in flows are equivalent.
 If a user doesn't have an account and tries to sign in, an account will be made for them, and vice versa.